Gaisce – The President's Award: Affiliation with Scouting Ireland

 Gaisce is now closely affiliated with Scouting Ireland.
 It is integrated into the new 'One Program' for those who are at the qualifying age.
 Scouting Ireland has an award scheme called the Chief Scout Award which is an award that runs in conjunction with the Gaisce, although it is considered by many to be more difficult.
 Scout, Venture Scout, and Rover Scout Chief Scout Awards are affiliated with the Bronze, Silver and Gold Gaisce Awards.
 Through the Chief Scout Award you can in turn earn your Gaisce, but this does not work the other way around; if you have completed your Gaisce you do not receive your Chief Scout Award as well.
 All leaders who have been invested into Scouting Ireland and who have the appropriate training can take the role of being a PAL, if they so desire.

+Also, the award is affiliated with Irish Girl Guiding's Senior Branch, with the separate segments being represented in the Bronze star, Silver moon, and Gold sun badges.

 Summary of requirements

 Bronze Award (15+ years)

-All Participants must undertake a further 3 months in either the Service, Skills or Physical Recreation.
+All Participants must undertake a further 13 weeks in either the Service, Skills or Physical Recreation.